raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 ## Connect to Dojo

 ### Erase Samourai Wallet
-To connect, you need to delete and restore already existing samourai wallet.
+To connect, you need to delete and restore already existing Samourai Wallet.
 Backend configuration can only be modified at the start of wallet creation/restore process.
 Following steps are recommended!

 Check Mnemonic Phrase
 * Navigate to the settings by tapping `⋮` on the top right of the Samourai toolbar and then tapping `Settings`